-In cross-connect systems, WAN redundancy requires a WAN-R DUAL card in slot W4 (as marked on its faceplate ejector).
-This card becomes a redundant card for the WAN cards in slots W1 through W3 if it is equipped with matching DSX/CEPT, CSU, or HDSL modules, and if those modules are installed in the same positions on both WAN cards.
-This protection scheme is known as 1-in-N redundancy.
-When a switch occurs, a relay on the WAN-R card switches the output of that card to the corresponding pins on the WAN connector of the Interface card.
+In cross-connect system allows for 1:N redundancy by employing a WAN-R-DUAL card in slot W4 which will serve to backup the WAN cards in slots W1, W3 and W3.
+All WAN cards must be configured identically and be equipped with the same DSX, CEPT, CSU or HDSL modules.
+Redundancy will not work for cards with different modules.
+When a switch occurs, a relay on the WAN-R-DUAL card switches the output of the card to the corresponding pins on the WAN connector of the Interface card.